The best hot chocolate? It looks a little something like this: cozy, delicious, dairy-free and full of health benefits.

 Chocolate is good for you — when it’s unprocessed cacao powders, raw chocolates, and dark chocolates with no added preservatives, colorings, dairy, and do not come in a candy shell.

 The active compound in cacao, aka chocolate, is theobromine.
-Theobromine is a bitter alkaloid which dilates your blood vessels to allow more blood flow and oxygen.
+Theobromine is a bitter alkaloid that dilates your blood vessels to allow more blood flow and oxygen.
 It’s also a diuretic, which increases urination to rid the body of excess fluids.
 Lastly, theobromine is a heart stimulant.
 You can see how these benefits just mentioned can have a positive effect on reducing high blood pressure, (1) heart health, (2) cholesterol-lowering benefits, (3) PMS, and possible mental focus/acuity.
 (4)

 You’ll enjoy a nice dose of medium-chain triglycerides (MCT) oils thanks to organic coconut oil and raw almond butter.
 Fats provide our body with a layer of protection, insulating our organs and keeping our core body temperature normal.
 They also help us digest fat-soluble vitamins such as A, D, E, and K to keep our brains, cells, hormones, tissues, hair, skin, and nails healthy, and provide the structural component to many cell membranes which are essential for cellular development.